Capri Virkkunen

-Päivi "Capri" Virkkunen later known as Päivi Selo (born 28 February 1972), simply known as Capri, is a Finnish singer and vocal coach.
-She started as a pop singer in Finland and also member of a cover band.
-Starting 2012, she has become the vocalist metal singer of the Finnish symphonic power metal band Amberian Dawn replacing earlier band vocalist Heidi Parviainen starting with the band's compilation album Re-Evolution.
+Päivi Virkkunen, later named Päivi Selo, (born 28 February 1972), and simply known as Capri, is a Finnish musician.
+From 2012 to 2026, she was the vocalist of the Finnish symphonic power metal band Amberian Dawn, replacing earlier band vocalist Heidi Parviainen, starting with the band's compilation album Re-Evolution.

 Early life

-Capri first began singing in front of audiences at the young age of 3.
+Capri first began singing in front of audiences at the young age of three.
 As a teenager, she began to play the piano, and as well focused on vocal lessons on both classical and rock singing, but preferably, she took rock singing as her main focus.
 By the time she reached the age of 19, she took singing lessons, she studied to become a vocal coach.

 In her early years, Capri studied at the Central Ostrobothnia Conservatory of Music in 1991, and taught at the Oriveden Institute.
 Among other things, she was a singing coach for Tampere Workers' Theatre in the musical Chicago.